mmiah00/My-Shell/README.md

       - takes a parsed line and executes the command

     - void redirectgreater (char * line)
-      - takes the command line as a parameter
+      - takes the command line as a parameter.
+Separate command line by the > into two parts.
+First part is the command while second is the filename.
+Removed leading and trailing spaces from both of them and then executed after backingup with dup and redirecting with dup2.
       - does not return anything
-      - runs the first part of the line (before the >) and makes a new file (which is named from the second part)
-        - redirects stdout of the first part to a file

     - void redirectless (char * line)
       - same as redirectgreater but is separated by "<"